sammysamx20/ZooTycoon/README.md

   3. The owner must pay the feeding cost for each animal in the zoo (including any they just bought).
 The cost of food for each animal is calculated using the base cost of food.
 This starts out as $50.
 Each day, the base cost changes to a random value between 75% and 125% of the base cost from the day before.
 Once the cost of food for each animal is calculated, this amount is subtracted from the owner's bank account.

-  4. A random event occurs.
-The random event can be one of the following:
+  4. A special event occurs.
+The special event is chosen at random from among the following:
     * One randomly chosen animal gets sick.
 In order to care for the sick animal, the owner must pay an amount equal to half the initial cost of an animal of the same species as the sick animal (e.g. a sick monkey costs half of $15,000, i.e. $7,500).
 If the owner has enough money to cover this cost, it is subtracted from their bank account.
 If they do not have enough money, then the sick animal dies and is removed from the zoo.

     * A randomly chosen adult animal gives birth to the appropriate number of babies for its species (a non-adult can't have babies).
 Each baby starts with age 0 and is added into the zoo.